Chelifer cancroides

 Chelifer cancroides, the house pseudoscorpion, is a species of pseudoscorpion.
-It is the most widely distributed species of pseudoscorpion in the world and occurs in a range of habitats, but it is mostly synanthropic and harmless to humans.
+It has a cosmopolitan distribution, and is mostly synanthropic and harmless to humans.

 Description

 Chelifer cancroides measure 2.5–4.5 mm in length.
 The pedipalps are very long, measuring 7–9 mm when extended.
 The body is teardrop-shaped and has a rich mahogany color.
 The abdomen has 12 segments, only 10 of which are easily visible.
 The cephalothorax has one pair of eyes.

 This species can be distinguished from other Cheliferidae by a number of features.
 The carapace has large setose tubercles.
 In males, the carapace and tergites I-VII or I-VIII have distinct lateral keels.
 The cheliceral hand has 4 setae, lacking seta sbs.
 The tarsal claws of adults have a lateroventral process, except for those on the first leg pair of adult males.
 Additionally, the subterminal tarsal setae are denticulate.
 In males, coxa IV is strongly arcuate, has a large lateral process, and has a coxal sac lacking a differentiated atrium.
 The male genitalia have rams horn organs and an anteriorly invaginated lateral rod forming a median depression, in which lies a sclerotic rod.
 The female genitalia have paired spermathecae and paired median cribriform plates.